NFL Winners and Losers: Dave Gettleman, Joe Judge, Daniel Jones already under pressure after Giants' loss

 New York had its own injury issues, most notably Saquon Barkley and Sterling Shepard.
 It’s not like the 49ers are going to feel any pity for them.

 If Jones fails, Gettleman’s draft record looks even worse.
-This will be a a big year for Jones.
-He had some great games as a rookie but was inconsistent.
-This season he hasn’t been very good.
-Losing Barkley hurts but if Jones is a franchise quarterback, he should be able to have some success without his best teammate.
-It’s too early to give up on Jones, but he got thoroughly outplayed by Nick Mullens on Sunday.
+This will be a big year for Jones.
+He had some great games as a rookie, but was inconsistent.
+This season, he hasn’t been very good.
+Losing Barkley hurts, but if Jones is a franchise quarterback, he should be able to have some success without his best teammate.
+It’s too early to give up on Jones, but he got thoroughly outplayed by 49ers QB Nick Mullens on Sunday.
 That’s not what you want to see out of your quarterback who was the sixth pick of the 2019 draft.
 Jones was 17 of 32 for 179 yards, no touchdowns and an interception.
 He had a passer rating of 56.6.

 The Giants weren’t expected to be great this season, but a big step back would be rough.
 There would be changes.
 Gettleman’s seat would likely be the hottest.
 Jones and Judge would likely survive, but they’d better rebound in 2021.
 It’s only three weeks into the season, but everyone in the Giants organization should feel they’re on notice after Sunday’s loss.